jitt-lv/salidzini-plugin-for-nopcommerce/README.md

 - More information about format : https://www.salidzini.lv/shops_info.php.

 #### Development Notes
-To customize this plugin map this repository to folder :
+- To customize this plugin map this repository to folder
     - nopCommerce\src\Plugins\Nop.Plugin.Feed.Salidzini
+- Plugin is developed and tested with nopCommerce
+    - v3.9.0.0

 #### Usefull links